tharso03/Tharso-Rossiter---Data-Analysis-Portfolio/README.md

 This is a portfolio to show my skills in data analysis and modeling.

 I graduated with honous in Statistics from the  Universidade Federal de Pernambuco (UFPE), one of the best courses in Statistics in Brazil.
-During my studies I worked as a teaching assistant, intern and researcher in the field of bayesian inference.
+During my studies I worked as a teaching assistant and as a researcher in the field of bayesian inference.

+I was also an intern on a project where we developed dashboards to analyze pension funds.

 In addition to theoretical knowledge, I also have experience in data analysis with R, Python, SQL, Power BI and Looker Studio (formermly, Google Data Studio).